vlunaklick/memory_card/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > In this project i tried to recreate a "Memory Card game".
+I tried to use only functional components and apply some hooks like "useState" and "useEffect".

 ### ✨ [Live View](https://vlunaklick.github.io/memory_card/)